Denver Voters To Decide Whether Psilocybin ‘Magic’ Mushrooms Should Be Legal

-Denver, the first major American city to legalize recreational marijuana (when the entire State of Colorado legalized recreational cannabis in 2014, that is), may soon become the first major American city to decriminalize psilocybin “magic” mushrooms, Huffington Post is reporting.
+Denver, the first major American city to legalize recreational marijuana — when the entire state of Colorado legalized recreational cannabis in 2014, that is — may soon become the first major American city to decriminalize psilocybin “magic” mushrooms, Huffington Post is reporting.

 In May, Denver voters will head to the polls to cast a “yay” or “nay” vote on the Denver Psilocybin Initiative, which would decriminalize – not legalize – the mushrooms.
 Specifically, the bill would make possession and personal use of the fungus “city’s lowest law-enforcement priority.”

-That does not mean that it will be legal to openly buy and sell the mushrooms in the city’s dozens of legal pot shops – or anywhere else, for that matter.
-It just means that Denver cops aren’t going to make a thing about policing mushroom users and busting them for possession.
+That does not mean that it will be legal to openly buy and sell the mushrooms in the city’s dozens of legal pot shops — or anywhere else, for that matter.
+It just means that Denver cops aren’t going place a large focus on policing mushroom users and busting them for possession.

-Kevin Matthews, who helped spearhead the initiative, says via the Independent that existing drug laws don’t recognize the fact that Denver-ites know the risks of the mushrooms and prefer the therapeutic benefits over the risks.
+Kevin Matthews, who helped spearhead the initiative, says — via the Independent — that existing drug laws don’t recognize the fact that Denverites know the risks of the mushrooms and prefer the therapeutic benefits over the risks.

 “There are a lot of people throughout our country that want to see the drug policy laws change around psychedelics and psilocybin in particular.
 There’s a lot of support, and now that we’re on the ballot and this is official, we have a real chance here to have this national conversation.”